Activist investor Icahn sells nearly a third of his Occidental Petroleum stake

 Icahn wants to replace board members, have the company accelerate asset sales, and in court is seeking documents related to the deal.

-“One of Oxy’s great and undervalued assets is their management and board because if you get rid of them, the company’s value will meaningfully increase,” Icahn said in an interview on Friday.
+Replacing the company’s leadership would cause its value to “meaningfully increase,” Icahn said in an interview on Friday.
 Icahn declined to say how much he lost on the sale of the 10 million Occidental shares.

 The company has lost $21 billion in market cap since the deal was rumored, his shareholder letter said.
+He plans a proxy fight against the board.

-Icahn and Occidental are battling in a Delaware court over the release of documents relating to the deal.
+Icahn and Occidental are battling in a Delaware court over the release of documents relating to the Anadarko deal.

 A letter to a judge earlier this week said Icahn wants to know, “whether the actions of the directors and management were just serious mistakes or whether they represented knowing intentional breaches of fiduciary duty similar to those seen with Enron, Worldcom and other failed companies.”